 Plan and Rehearse your Content

-Before you even get in a room with a lightboard, you're going to want to plan out your content.
+Before using a lightboard, we recommend planning out your content.
 This can be quite low fidelity - grab a piece of paper and rehearse your lecture while drawing.
 Take note of how long it takes you to run through the content and make sure you've allocated enough space on your paper for each element you'll be writing/drawing.
 This rehearsal helps to ensure that you've got enough real estate to include your visual content, while sticking to the recommended video length of 5-7 minutes.

 Bonus practice: If you are planning on drawing in multiple colours, practice this too!
 You'll want to have a plan in mind for what gets drawn in what colour and what that end result looks like.
 Remember that colour should not be the only indication of emphasis - if something is important, absolutely use a different colour, but also underline it, draw it more thickly, circle it, or use some other kind of visual indication of hierarchy.